-Upon arrival into Taipei, Taiwan's buzzing capital, you will be met by the driver and transfer approximately 1 hour to your hotel.
+Fly overnight to Taipei, Taiwan's buzzing capital.
+On arrival you will be met by driver and transfer approximately 1 hour to your hotel.
 In the evening, meet your guide and enjoy a welcome dinner at the hotel.

-Please note: Early check-in is not included.
-If your flight arrives in the morning and you wish to arrange this, please speak to your reservation's consultant.
+Please note: Early check in is not included.
+If your flight arrives in the morning and you wish to arrange this, please speak to your reservations consultant.